bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Seafaring/SI_CH3_Seafaring Fortunes.md

 ## Oracle: Seafaring Peril
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Seafaring^Peril]]` | Guidance
-> Use this table when you want inspiration for a trouble during ocean exploration or on a seagoing expedition. ^guidance-OclSeafaringPeril
+> Use this table when you want inspiration for a trouble during ocean exploration or on a seagoing expedition. ^guidance-Peril

 | dice: 1d100 |  Result |
 | :---: | --- |